lewis-kori/gridsome-portfolio/content/blog/new-site-with-gridsome.md

 description: How I built my new site with gridsome and why I highly recommend it
 dateCreated: 2020-05-19
 ---
 I'm really excited to finally launch my new website 🥳.
-It's been a labour of love and in terms of growth, I must say I really enjoyed working on it.
+It's been a labor of love and in terms of growth, I must say I really enjoyed working on it.
 For the tech stack, I went out of my comfort zone as I am majorly a backend developer.
 So I used the opportunity to polish on my frontend skills.
-I utilised my favourite javascript framework, vue.js.
+I utilized my favorite javascript framework, vue.js.
 I used their static site generator, gridsome.
 [Bulma](https://bulma.io/) was used for CSS.
-In this article, I'll explain how this decision came to be, what I was using before and my thoughts on gridsome.
+In this article, I'll explain how this decision came to be, what I was using before, and my thoughts on gridsome.

 - [What I was using before](#what-i-was-using-before)
 - [Why I switched to gridsome](#why-i-switched-to-gridsome)